 Should I eat before taking this tour?

 The aim of this tour is not to fill you up beyond the level of comfort but it is recommended you eat a reasonable breakfast in the morning to get your metabolism rolling.

 For the most part, yes.
 It is the belief of Scott’s Pizza Tours that pizza defies all language barriers. *Exursiones en espanol disponibles bajo peticin y disponibilidad.

 Can I purchase a gift certificate for this tour?

 Yes.
 A Scott’s Pizza Tour gift certificate makes the perfect gift for any occasion.
 Simply visit the gift certificate store to order a gift certificate today!

 How do I redeem my gift certificate?

 Gift certificates are available through our ticketing agent and directly from Scott’s Pizza Tours.
 Just take a look at your certificate and follow the directions on the voucher.
 If your certificate looks like a printed ticket with an expiration date and 4 digit confirmation code, just follow the directions on the bottom of the voucher and email us with your confirmation code and requested tour date.
+If it’s a Zerve gift certificate, just select your tour from the calendar on our website, choose the date you’d like to go on a tour, choose how many tickets you’d like, and then on the next page you will see an area for billing and address info.
+At the bottom you will see an area that says DISCOUNT/E-CERTIFICATE CODE.
+Enter the first 8 of your code with the dash and all discounts will be taken off your balance.
 Be sure to select a tour that corresponds with the tour indicated on your gift certificate (either BUS or WALK).